SCantergiani/Google-Data-Analytics-Certificate/R & Tableau Version/R & Tableau Version.md

 2. ‘Y- axis’ start point set to 0 for accurate proportions.
 3. Carefully choose a color palette, shape and size in order to contrast and draw the most important findings.
-4. Sync filters to better show findings.
-5. Added a button to easily remove all filters.

 ![dashboard](https://i.ibb.co/MBDJtn4/image.png)